 Passenger Vehicles

-Watt Electric Vehicle Company’s PACES (Passenger And Commercial EV Skateboard) modular architecture can be applied to almost any size or shape of EV – across FWD, RWD and AWD layouts – and is capable of complying with National and European Small Series Type Approval standards.
+Watt Electric Vehicle Company’s PACES (Passenger And Commercial EV Skateboard) Platform modular architecture can be applied to almost any size or shape of EV – across FWD, RWD and AWD layouts – and is capable of complying with National and European Small Series Type Approval standards.

-The PACES platform can be tailored to fit customers projects with different drivetrain and packaging requirements, from small city cars, passenger cars and SUV’s through to ultra-high performance sports cars.
+The PACES Platform can be tailored to fit customers projects with different drivetrain and packaging requirements, from small city cars, passenger cars and SUV’s through to ultra-high performance sports cars.

-WEV developed and built its own Coupe model as a research project in optimising the strong yet lightweight structure.
+WEVC developed and built its own Coupe model as a research project in optimising the strong yet lightweight structure.
 As any chassis engineer will attest, the structural stiffness is the secret to a great handling / riding car.

 Case Study

-The Watt Ultra-light Electric Coupe project
+The WEVC Ultra-light Electric Coupe project

-The WEV Coupe was developed to demonstrate the flexibility and benefits of the company’s flexible PACES platform.
+The WEVC Coupe was developed to demonstrate the flexibility and benefits of the company’s flexible PACES Platform.
 A 1950s-inspired, two-seat fixed head sports car, focused on driver involvement and engagement, with near 50:50 weight distribution, a kerb weight of less than 1,000kg and a communicative chassis exhibiting carefully-honed ride, handling and steering characteristics.
 Its mid-mounted electric motor produces 85kW which, when combined with a 40kWh battery, provides WLTP range of 350kms.

-The Coupe showcases the ability to take a product from concept to functional road-going prototype in just six months, the adoption of the PACES platform dramatically reducing design and manufacturing resources and lead times when compared to traditional automotive practices.
-Sophisticated PACES bonded aluminium platform Excellent safety and crash performance 40kWh battery 85kW mid-mounted motorSub-1000kg kerb weight 0-100kph in just over five seconds 350km WLTP range
+The Coupe showcases the ability to take a product from concept to functional road-going prototype in just six months, the adoption of the PACES Platform dramatically reducing design and manufacturing resources and lead times when compared to traditional automotive practices.
+A sophisticated PACES bonded aluminium platform provides excellent safety and crash performance, whilst the sub-1000kg kerb weight, 40kWh battery and 85kW mid-mounted motor deliver 0-100kph in just over five seconds and a 350km WLTP range.